seitanmen/joycon2cpp-MacPort/README.md

 - Testing the program's decoders and see if both controllers work fine
 - Edit the code to make them better based on your own testing (if you do this, make a fork out of it and submit a pull request!
 I'd be glad to accept it, any kind of cool stuff that gets added i'll be a big fan of.)

+For some people, theres been reports of delay when using the program.
+Me personally, while my JoyCon 2 sticks report 50-60ms in a polling rate tester, their feel and delay is.. fine.
+If you think you have a solution to this, feel free to make a pull request of it.
+All I wanna say is it's something related to either your PC or your controller.

 ---

 ## PROGRESS